-- Research that will illuminate the mechanisms of disease and lead to better strategies for diagnosis, treatment and prevention of mental illness;
+- Understanding the underlying mechanisms of mental health conditions to identify better strategies for diagnosis, treatment and prevention.

-- Supporting the best and most innovative researchers who will be the thought leaders of the future.
+- Supporting the best and most innovative scientists who will be the research leaders of the future.

 We are harnessing the expertise of the best and brightest researchers from all corners of the globe and across all scientific disciplines.